dgmachado/devops-tools/README.md

 ##Final Words

 My recommendation is that you use at least two distinct pipeline environments, one specific for development and acceptance tests and another to production, and you could too do even more and also separate the development and acceptance tests environment and would be great.

+The deploy of the development environment pipeline could push the new code on the git repo of the acceptance test and in the same way the acceptance test pipeline could push code to git repo of production pipeline finally could deploy the app in same cloud vendor.
+There are endless ways to customize these settings in order to achieve powerful environments and it depends only of you.

 There are two main direction to improve this devops-tools system: adding more functionality and deepening the quality of the setup.
 The list of possible extensions is very long.
 Here are some examples: